-In terms of the Group's framework of corporate governance, the Board has established the following standing committees: an Audit Committee; a Compensation Committee; a Governance and Sustainability Committee; a Nominations Committee and a Strategic Security Committee and.
-The current composition of these Committees is indicated below and in the biographical notes on Board members that may be found on pages 45 to 49.
-In addition to these five Board Committees, the Company's executive directors are members of the Senior Executive Committee.
+In terms of the Group's framework of corporate governance, the Board has established the following standing committees: an Audit Committee; a Compensation Committee; a Governance and Sustainability Committee; a Nominations Committee and a Strategic Security Committee.
+The current composition of these Committees is indicated below and in the biographical notes on Board members that may be found on pages 46 to 50.